Occupation times of alternating renewal processes with L\'evy applications: Appendix

 \section{Appendix}

-\begin{proof}[\textbf{Proof of Corollary \ref{corollary AF}}] The proof is along the same lines as the proof in Section \ref{proof of LST}; we only need to condition on $X(\cdot)$ after an exponentially distributed amount of time.
+\begin{proof}[\textbf{Proof of Proposition \ref{corollary AF}}] The proof is along the same lines as the proof in Section \ref{proof of LST}; we only need to condition on $X(\cdot)$ after an exponentially distributed amount of time.
 Given $X(0)\in A$, we have

 Hence,

 Substituting $\theta=0$,

 Similarly, to obtain (\ref{transform AF2}) we have, given $X(0)\in A$,